rnaudi/metrics/README.md

 **Non-linear flows**
 - For branches (for example multiple payment methods), define separate subflows and optionally aggregate their conversions.
-- For loops/retries, count first attempts separately from retries so $T_i(t)$ reflects eventual success of unique attempts.

-**When not to use this model**
-- Very low volume, very long or heavily branched flows, unsegmented heavy abuse, or heavily sampled traffic.
-- In those cases, prefer event-based funnels, tracing, or dedicated security/abuse detection.
+- For loops and retries, you can usually treat retries as extra noise in $A_i(t)$ and $T_i(t)$; with enough traffic they average out.
+Only split out first attempts vs retries if you have a specific reason to do so.

 **SLIs, SLOs, and cost**
 - Typical stack: per-endpoint availability + latency **and** flow conversion $C(t)$.
-- Per-step SLOs locate the broken component; flow SLOs say whether the journey works.
+- Per-step SLOs locate the broken component; End to end conversion flow SLOs say whether the journey works.
-- A small, controlled `flow` tag (≈10–20 values) adds predictable metric cardinality and is usually cheap in managed backends.
+- A small, controlled `flow` tag adds predictable metric cardinality and is usually cheap in managed backends.

 **Traffic mix, bots, and abuse**